My Tale of Two Cities

 Since 1983, Camille had lived in her family's little cottage in the countryside northeast of Ann Arbor.
 The cottage is nestled in front of a small forest and behind tall pine trees on a twenty-four acre property which includes twelve acres rented out for crops.
 Since the summer of 2013, Camille and I spent as much time together as possible, and once I retired from teaching, in June of 2015, that became all of the time.
 Knowing how much I loved the "farm" and that I would take care of it, Camille left that property to me.
 Now I live mostly in Ann Arbor, and I am taking loving care of the farm.
 However, I also really love my Detroit townhouse, my neighbors, and the culture of Detroit, so I do spend time in Detroit, as well.
 Regardless of whether I am driving to Detroit, or driving to Ann Arbor, I say that I am "going home".
 I am so fortunate to be blessed with this pleasant living situation, yet it will never be the same without my baby, Camille.

 Since that time, I am truly elated to have identified the next owner of the cottage.
 Her name is Amy, and she loves the place as much as I do, if not more.
-With her name on the deed, that takes a weight off my mind.
-I know that the farm is in good hands and loved with a good heart.
+Amy has lived at the Farm full-time for at least four years and she is taking such good care of it.
+I feel so good about it!

 Mr. B to the E to the C to the K -- The Website Name